-Headteacher:-
+Executive Headteacher / Headteacher: -

 - should ensure that the school's policy is developed and effectively implemented with all partners.
-This includes ensuring that all staff are aware of the policy for supporting pupils with medical conditions and understand their role in its implementation. - should ensure that all relevant staff, including external providers, i.e. Before/After School and activity clubs, are aware of pupil's conditions. - should ensure that sufficient trained numbers of staff are available to implement the policy and deliver against all individual healthcare plans, including in contingency and emergency situations. - should make sure that school staff are appropriately insured, and are aware that they are insured to support pupils in this way. - should be aware that they have overall responsibility for the development of individual healthcare plans - should contact the school nursing service in the case of any child who has a medical condition that may require support at school, but who has not yet been brought to the attention of the school nurse.
+This includes ensuring that all staff are aware of the policy for supporting pupils with medical conditions and understand their role in its implementation. - should ensure that all relevant staff, including external providers, i.e. Before/After School and activity clubs are aware of pupil's conditions. - should ensure that written records are kept of all medicines administered to pupils. - should be aware that they have overall responsibility for the development of individual healthcare plans (IHCPs) - should contact the school nursing service in the case of any child who has a medical condition that may require support at school, but who has not yet been brought to the attention of the school nurse.

-School Staff:-
+School Staff: -

-- should be aware that they may be asked to provide support to pupils with medical conditions, including the administering of medicines, although they cannot be directed to do so unless it is within the staff member's contract. - should take into account the needs of pupils with medical conditions that they teach, although administering medicines is not part of teachers' professional duties. - should receive sufficient and suitable training and achieve the necessary level of competency before they take on responsibility to support children with medical conditions

-• should know what to do and respond accordingly when they become aware that a pupil with a medical condition needs help
+- should be aware that any member of school staff-may be asked to provide support to pupils with medical conditions, including the administering of medicines, although they cannot be directed to do so. - should consider the needs of pupils with medical conditions that they teach, although administering medicines is not part of teachers' professional duties. - should receive sufficient and suitable training and achieve the necessary level of competency before they take on responsibility to support children with medical conditions - should know what to do and respond accordingly when they become aware that a pupil with a medical condition needs help - should record any concerns that they have on a pupil's health and wellbeing and report those concerns to parents on the same day.